 Introduction

-When it comes to finances, it can be a bit tricky to discuss all the ins and outs with your clients.
-Especially when your main goal is to assess and treat their mental health, sometimes it can feel disingenuous or trivial when the time comes to sort out payments in treatment plans.
-In the case where counseling prices fluctuate, the financial aspect can be even more complicated.
-Fortunately, we’re here to help guide you through talking pricing updates in your counseling practice, so you know exactly what to expect and how to navigate these conversations.
+Finances can be a bit tricky to discuss all the ins and outs with your clients, especially when your main goal is to assess and treat their mental health.
+Sometimes it can feel disingenuous or trivial when the time comes to sort out payments in treatment plans.

 Why you may need to raise your rates

-You will be able to raise the quality of your service
+To raise the quality of your service

 With a higher cost, you have a higher cash flow that can be invested into improving areas of your counseling business.
 The higher your qualifications and expertise, the greater justification you have to charge clients more, and thus, more incentive to elevate the quality of your services.
 You also won't have to take on as many clients and stick with getting to know and treating your most loyal.

-Will help in meeting your own needs
+To meet your own needs

-Ethical considerations on how to increase rates for clients
+Considerations on how to increase rates for clients

-It’s important to recognize that there is an ethical way to increase rates for clients, and ideally, you should prioritize this when navigating these conversations with them.
-Your rates should allow you to work enough hours, invest more into growing the company, as well as enable you to achieve long-term financial goals.
-You should also have enough income to be able to live and function with minimal stress.
-While there are these components of rate changes that focus on personal gain, as stressed in most online counseling guides, it’s also important that rates focus on the client-side, and that you charge an appropriate amount that clients will be willing to pay.
+While there are these components of rate changes that focus on personal gain, as stressed in most counseling guides, it's also important that rates focus on the client-side, and that you charge an appropriate amount that clients will be willing to pay.
 Raising fees too high can result in clients transferring to another counselor service, which is a big no-no!
-Continuously re-evaluating and assessing your rates is important as you gain more experience and expertise, and show that you can justify rate changes.
-It’s a vital aspect of every telehealth counseling guide, and so it’s important that you reflect on such considerations.
+Continuously re-evaluating and assessing your rates is important as you gain more experience and expertise and show that you can justify rate changes.
+It's a vital aspect of every counseling practice, and so with the right consideration, you'll be able to ethically manage pricing increases.

-Tips to notify your clients about pricing updates in counseling practice
+Tips to notify your clients about pricing updates

 Consider giving your clients advance notice

-It’s super important that you let your clients know in advance about changes in price concerning counseling sessions, as some clients may not be able to afford the new price.
+When you raise rates, it's super important that you let your clients know in advance about changes in price concerning counseling sessions, as some clients may not be able to afford the new price.
 In such cases, the clients will need time to find and get situated with new counselors that are within their price budget.

 Consider offering the change in a way that helps clients feel cared for

 Changing prices for existing clients can take a bit to navigate, so your business may benefit from allowing some leeway when it comes to paying new rates.
-You may want to let existing clients have some sort of exemption for 30 to 90 days, in order to accommodate the new costs, whereas new clients can pay the change in rates immediately.
+You may want to let existing clients have some sort of exemption for 30 to 90 days, in order to accommodate the increased costs, whereas new clients can pay the change in rates immediately.

 Raise in slow but steady increments